PPT87/allTheFeels/README.md

 The updated application is deployed <a href="https://allthefeelsapp.herokuapp.com/">here</a>.
 <br>

-There have improvements and edits made to this application.
+There have been improvements and edits made to this application.
 The original group project before these modifications can be found <a href="https://allthefeelsapp.herokuapp.com/">here</a>.
 <br>

-Click <a href="https://trello.com/b/gQTYPmew/all-the-feels">here</a> to view our ERD and wireframe.
+Click <a href="https://trello.com/b/gQTYPmew/all-the-feels">here</a> to view the ERD and wireframe.
 <br>

 <h2>Screenshots</h2>